wbkd/react-starterkit/README.md

 Javascript entry file: `app/scripts/main.js` <br />

-We are using Reflux, which is an implemantion of the [Flux Architecture](http://facebook.github.io/flux/docs/overview.html).
-Basically it's about how components communicate with each other.
-If you want to read more about Reflux, check out the readme of the [reflux git repo](https://github.com/spoike/refluxjs).
+We are using Reflux, which is an implemantion of the [Flux Architecture](http://facebook.github.io/flux/docs/overview.html).If you want to read more about Reflux, check out the readme of the [reflux git repo](https://github.com/spoike/refluxjs).

 **CSS**